tucats/ego/docs/API.md

 something happened with the request that may not be the desired result, so an additional field `message` contains the text of any error message genrated (for example, attempting to read a table column that doesn't exist, or not having permissions for the requested operation).

+It is recommended that you read the API on the "rows" endpoints before attempting to use the transaction function, as each task in the transaction is generally the same as an individual row operation, and there is detailed documentation in the rows API for things like filter specifications, etc.

 &nbsp;
 &nbsp;